NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Ghostcaller's Planchette - Armor.md

 Granted by [[Equipment/Ghostcaller's Planchette|Ghostcaller's Planchette]]

 After you cast a necromancy spell by activating the _planchette_, you gain resistance 5 to all physical damage (except _ghost touch_) until the start of your next turn.
-Attacks by incorporeal creatures (such as a ghost’s ghostly hand) count as _ghost touch_.
+Attacks by incorporeal creatures (such as a ghost's ghostly hand) count as _ghost touch_.

 *Source: Pathfinder Treasure Vault*
 *OGL*